OpenClaw + AxonFlow

 Note that highRiskTools is evaluated after the policy check.
 If AxonFlow blocks the tool, it stays blocked regardless of the highRiskTools list.
 The approval gate only fires when AxonFlow allows the tool but the tool is in highRiskTools.

-OpenClaw's tool_result_persist hook is synchronous, which means it cannot make async HTTP calls to AxonFlow for output policy evaluation.
+OpenClaw's tool_result_persist hook is synchronous, which means it cannot make async HTTP calls to AxonFlow for output policy enforcement.
 Tool results written to the session transcript are not currently scanned by this plugin.

 What IS protected: Tool inputs are governed before execution, and outbound messages are scanned before delivery to users.
 What is NOT protected: Tool results entering the LLM context window.
 PII in tool results will be caught by message_sending before reaching the end user, but it will be visible to the LLM.